jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 The pieces of information we now need from the element are:

 - the actual data
-- it's current cx & cy coordinates
+- its current cx & cy coordinates

 The data can be enumerated using the elements .datum() method and the coordinates using .attr().